bolzplatzarena/Components/projects/components/README.md

 The only inputs needed are `columns` and `dataset`.

+### Actions

 If you listen to the `delete` event, the corresponding action icon is automatically added to th columns.

 If you listen to the `edit` event, the corresponding action icon is automatically added to th columns.

+### Column Configuration

 The column configuration can be used for custom columns:

 ```
   readonly config: { [key: string]: ColumnConfig } = {
     'birthday': { type: ColumnType.Date },
+    'type': { type: ColumnType.Enum, args: MyEnum },
   };
 ```

+#### Date

+The input needs to be a date and will be formatted probably

+#### Enum

+This configuration can be used if a property of the data is an enum type.
+The tables generates are translate key automatically, so you can use the translate config file to give the enum value a term.